glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Introduction

-However, it is often unknown \textit{a priori} which variables should be specified as fixed or random in the model.
-In higher dimensional settings, the feature space may also be sparse with many variables unrelated to the outcome.
-Therefore, variable selection approaches are employed to evaluate candidate models.
-R packages such as \CRANpkg{lme4} \citep{lme42007}, \CRANpkg{mcemGLM} \citep{mcemglm2015}, and \CRANpkg{MCMCglmm} \citep{mcmcglmm2010} allow users to fit a set of pre-specified models, which may then be compared using model selection criteria such as the profile conditional AIC \citep{donohue2011conditional}, the BIC-ICQ criterion \citep{BICq2011}, the hybrid Bayesian information criterion, BICh \citep{BICh2014}, or other similar criteria.
+In many low dimensional settings, researchers may have \textit{a priori} knowledge about which variables are fixed or random.
+For instance, researchers may reasonably expect treatment effects in multi-site clinical trials to vary by site \citep{feaster2011modeling}.
+However, in high dimensional settings, it is often not known \textit{a priori} which variables should be specified as fixed or random in the model.
+In such settings, the feature space may also be sparse, with many variables unrelated to the outcome.
+Therefore, variable selection approaches are employed to evaluate and select from a set of candidate models.
+R packages such as \CRANpkg{lme4} \citep{lme42007}, \CRANpkg{mcemGLM} \citep{mcemglm2015}, and \CRANpkg{MCMCglmm} \citep{mcmcglmm2010} allow users to fit a pre-specified set of models, which may then be compared using model selection criteria such as the profile conditional AIC \citep{donohue2011conditional}, the BIC-ICQ criterion \citep{BICq2011}, the hybrid Bayesian information criterion, BICh \citep{BICh2014}, or other criteria developed for mixed effects models.
 However, criterion-based all-subsets selection or direct model comparison strategies are not feasible even in small dimensions, as with $p$ predictors there are $2^{2p}$ possible combinations of fixed and random effects to be evaluated.